 The electric motor's engine brake is used during light braking.
 The car's kinetic energy is then converted to electrical energy instead, which is used to charge the hybrid battery.
 Battery charging with engine braking is indicated in the combined instrument panel with animation.

 This function is active in the speed range 150-5 km/h - for harder braking, as well as outside the speed range, the braking is complemented by the hydraulic brake system.

 Cleaning the brake discs

 Coatings of dirt and water on the brake discs may result in delayed brake function.
-With wet road surfaces, prior to long-stay parking and after the car has been washed, it is advisable to carry out cleaning by braking gently for a short period while driving.
+With wet road surfaces, prior to long-stay parking and after the car has been washed, it is therefore advisable to carry out cleaning by braking gently for a short period while driving.